valksor/docker-minideb/README.md

 # Use Minideb
 You can use the image directly, e.g.
 ```
-$ docker run --rm -it bitnami/minideb:latest
+$ docker run --rm -it ghcr.io/valksor/minideb:latest
 ```

-There are [tags](https://hub.docker.com/r/bitnami/minideb/tags/) for the different Debian releases.
+There are tags for the different Debian releases.
+The default is sid (Debian unstable).
 ```
+$ docker run --rm -it ghcr.io/valksor/minideb:latest
+$ docker run --rm -it ghcr.io/valksor/minideb:sid
-$ docker run --rm -it bitnami/minideb:trixie
+$ docker run --rm -it ghcr.io/valksor/minideb:trixie
 ```

-The images are built daily and have the security release enabled, so will contain any security updates released more than 24 hours ago.
+The images are built on push to master and have the security release enabled, so will contain any security updates released more than 24 hours ago.

 You can also use the images as a base for your own `Dockerfile`:
 ```
+FROM ghcr.io/valksor/minideb:latest
+# or explicitly:
-FROM bitnami/minideb:trixie
+FROM ghcr.io/valksor/minideb:sid
 ```

 # Why use Minideb